Ask Question

 Aspartate Aminotransferase (AST): This enzyme also reflects damage to the hepatic cell.
 It is less specific for liver disease.
 It may be elevated by other conditions.

-Direct Bilirubin: If the direct bilirubin is low, while the total bilirubin is high, this reflects liver cell damage or bile duct damage within the liver itself.
+Direct Bilirubin: If the direct Bilirubin is low, while the total Bilirubin is high, this reflects liver cell damage or bile duct damage within the liver itself.

 Albumin: Albumin is the major protein present within the blood.
 Albumin is synthesized by the liver.
 As such, it is a marker for the ability of the liver to synthesize proteins.